prashanth206/Azure-E2E-Project1/README.md

 2 - How to load the data from SQL server incrementally into ADLSv2 storage account/Data Lake 3 - How to pull data from Data Lake into databricks using unity catalog and perform various transformations 4 - Dimension Modelling - How to create fact and dimension tables.
+5 - How to build end to end pipelines using ADf and also databricks workflows